-But when we discovered there was an Irish version that jazzed up the classic we love, of course we had to try it out!
+But when we discovered that there was an Irish version that jazzed up the classic we love, of course we had to try it!

 Irish Mashed Potatoes

 (And, cabbage is so nutritious, maybe this is the perfect way to sneak it into your diet!)

-- 1 onion, sliced
+- 1 onion, quartered and sliced

-- ¼ c milk
+- ¼ - ½ c milk (or heavy cream), at room temperature

 - ¼ tsp prepared yellow mustard